-Healthcare-associated infections (HAIs) are among the most common adverse events in healthcare.
 In addition to the personal consequences for patients, families, and professionals, HAIs add to the skyrocketing costs of the nation's healthcare system.
-A recent CDC report estimated the annual medical costs of HAIs in U.S. hospitals to be between \$28 and \$45 billion (Scott, 2009).
+A 2009 report from the Centers for Disease Control and Prevention (CDC) estimated the annual medical costs of HAIs in U.S. hospitals to be between \$28 and \$45 billion (CDC, 2009).